SemanticComputing/person-name-finder/README.md

 Post requests support parameters in the url, header, and from a form.

 The application supports text mining for following parameters:
+* text: the input text from which the entities are extracted
 * gender: using gender guessing service to statistically determine gender
 * date: extract dates that are related to a name, which are often lifespans or birth dates of a person
 * title: extracts possible titles situated in front of the full name, e.g., Presidentti Sauli Niinistö